 Taken together, intelligence-led operations, a robust and proactive stance, as well as the continued effort to impress upon the maritime industry and the merchant community the importance of self-protection measures, have decreased the success rate of those attacks which are mounted.

 At the height of Somali piracy in January 2011, 736 hostages and 32 ships were being held by pirates.
-By December 2014 that number has dropped to 30 hostages and no ships being held.
+By October 2016 that number has dropped to no hostages and ships being held.